Note: This itinerary is subject to change due to availability and local conditions at the time of departure.

 Transfer from Lucerne to Bologna

-Bus from Lucerne across the Italian border.
-Stop in Parma to visit a Parmesan Cheese factory in the city where it originated.
-Smell and taste some of the best cheese of your life!
+Take a bus with your group from the Lucerne Region across the Italian border.
 End your day in Bologna, where you’ll have dinner and stay for the night.

 Meals included: Breakfast & Dinner